Code Project

-Code Project (formerly The Code Project) is a community for computer programmers with articles on different topics and programming languages such as web development, software development, C++, Java, and other topics.
-Once a visitor registers a user account on the site, they can gain reputation which allows users to unlock different privileges such as the ability to store personal files in the user's account area, have live hyperlinks in their profile biography, and more.
-Members can also write and upload their own articles and code for other visitors to view.
+CodeProject (formerly Code Project and The Code Project) was a community for computer programmers with articles on different topics and programming languages such as web development, software development, C++, Java, and other topics.
+Once a visitor registered a user account on the site, they could gain reputation which allowed users to unlock different privileges such as the ability to store personal files in the user's account area, have live hyperlinks in their profile biography, and more.
+Members could also write and upload their own articles and code for other visitors to view.

+Acquisition and relaunch

+In October of 2024, the business behind the CodeProject website, CodeProject Solutions Inc., switched the site into read-only mode citing significant financial losses due to the tech recession.
+CodeProject was acquired by D2 Emerge LLC in November 2024.

+The forum is live at Codeproject and previous users can login at forum.codeproject.com to see their previous posts along with their profile information.
+New users can sign up and join the discussion as of August 8, 2025.

+Overview

 Articles can be related to general programming, GUI design, algorithms or collaboration.
 Most of the articles are uploaded by visitors and do not come from an external source.
 Nearly every article is accompanied with source code and examples which can be downloaded independently.
 Most articles and sources are released under the Code Project Open License (CPOL), although the license can be configured by the user.
 These articles either go through a moderation and editing phase or are immediately posted as unedited reader contributions.

-Code Project employs a rating and comment system that helps to filter the good articles from the poor.
-It also has forums, and is a resource for resolving difficult software development issues.
+CodeProject employed a rating and comment system that helps to filter the good articles from the poor.
+It also had forums, and was a resource for resolving difficult software development issues.

-Rather than being just a collection of samples, contributors are encouraged to explain concepts and ideas, and discuss design decisions.
+Rather than being just a collection of samples, contributors were encouraged to explain concepts and ideas, and discuss design decisions.
 A separate format, "Tips and Tricks", was introduced in 2010 as a place to post short code snippets that don't fit the requirements for an article.

-Code Project strives to be a wealth of information and a valuable resource.
+CodeProject strove to be a wealth of information and a valuable resource.
 The site encourages users to share what source code or knowledge they can in order to give back to the community.

-Code Project also conducts interviews with notable developers.
-Code Project also awards Code Project Members Choice Awards in various categories.
-These awards are based on the votes of Code Project members and editors, reflecting which companies and products application developers value most.
+CodeProject also conducted interviews with notable developers.
+CodeProject also awarded CodeProject Members Choice Awards in various categories.
+These awards were based on the votes of CodeProject members and editors, reflecting which companies and products application developers value most.

-Users may also be awarded MVP status with Code Project, which is presented to a small handful of people.
-Code Project's Most Valuable Professional award is given to those members who have contributed the most to the community in both article submissions and in answering questions on the site.
-The award is given annually.
+Users could also be awarded MVP status with CodeProject, which was presented to a small handful of people.
+CodeProject's Most Valuable Professional award was given to those members who had contributed the most to the community in both article submissions and in answering questions on the site.
+The award was given annually.